Voultapher/sort-research-rs/writeup/unreasonable/text.md

 }
 ```

-Four possible values invites the option to explicitly handle each one with a custom code path.
+Having only four possible values invite the option to explicitly handle each one with a custom code path.
 This requires the values to be encoded in the program which can lead to issues if the values ever change.

 The specific numbers are the values found in the u64-random_d4 pattern and were not chosen specifically for this comparison.